spiritlake/ares-extras/plugins/compliments/README.md

 -----[   page 1 of 1   ]------------------------------------------------------

 ## Configuration
-By default, giving a compliment also gives a fraction of a luck point.
+`give_luck` - By default, giving a compliment also gives a fraction of a luck point.
 If you're not using the FS3Skills plugin, disable this by setting `give_luck` to `false`.

-You can also configure how much luck each compliment gives.
+`luck_amount` - You can configure how much luck each compliment gives.
 By default, a compliment gives 1/20th of a luck point.

+`comp_scenes` - Choose whether to let players compliment all participants of a scene by using the scene number.

+If you turn off comp'ing scenes or earning luck, you'll want to adjust the helpfile text.

 ###Comp Achievement
 This plugin adds an achievement for giving comps.
 You'll want to add `comp: fa-hand-holding-heart` as a type to `/game/config/achievements.yml`